 Tuition & Financial Aid

-Tuition and fees vary based on the year in which the student is enrolled in the DPT/MPH dual‑degree program and whether you are a Maryland state resident.
-Student will pay DPT tuition and fees for the Summer of first year, MPH tuition and fees for Fall and Spring of first year, Summer of second year, and DPT tuition and fees for Fall and Spring of third year and all semesters in the fourth year.
+Tuition and fees vary based on the year in which the student is enrolled in the DPT/MPH dual degree program and whether you are a Maryland state resident.
+Students will pay DPT tuition and fees for the first and second year of their time at UMB, MPH tuition and fees the third year, and DPT tuition and fees for the summer and fall of their fourth.
+See Tuition and Fees for DPT Program

 See Tuition and Fees for MPH Program